danlark1/miniselect/README.md

 ## API

-All functions end either in `select`, either in `partial_sort` and their behaviour is exactly the same as for [`std::nth_element`](https://en.cppreference.com/w/cpp/algorithm/nth_element) and [`std::partial_sort`](https://en.cppreference.com/w/cpp/algorithm/partial_sort) respectively, i.e. they accept 3 arguments as `first`, `middle`, `end` iterators
+All functions end either in `select`, either in `partial_sort` and their behavior is exactly the same as for [`std::nth_element`](https://en.cppreference.com/w/cpp/algorithm/nth_element) and [`std::partial_sort`](https://en.cppreference.com/w/cpp/algorithm/partial_sort) respectively, i.e. they accept 3 arguments as `first`, `middle`, `end` iterators